• Skip to main content

 Last Updated on May 8, 2019 by Swagatam 16 Comments

-The article explains a simple 1 amp constant current LED driver circuit using the IC MBI6651 from MACROBLOCK.
+In this article I have explained a simple 1 amp constant current LED driver circuit using the IC MBI6651 from MACROBLOCK.
 The IC has been specifically designed for operating high power LEDs safely by providing a constant current output.
 The circuit includes very few external components and therefore becomes very easy to assemble at home.

 About the IC MBI6651